Pneumatic Compression Pumps

 No longer than 14 days

-Nonprogrammable pump, singe or multi-chamber, for intractable lymphedema of one or more limbs documented failure to respond to conservative measures of limb elevation and compression garments
+Nonprogrammable pump, singe or multi-chamber, for intractable lymphedema of one or more limbs for documented failure to respond to conservative measures such as limb elevation and use of compression garments

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.